Written by Technical Team | Last updated 23.01.2026 | 8 minute read

 Firms typically integrate observability tools (like Prometheus, Grafana, ELK stack, OpenTelemetry, Jaeger for tracing) which provide real-time insight into performance, latency, or errors — crucial for robust production environments.

-While these tools are widespread, the art comes in tailoring them to a company’s domain: fintech, healthcare, SaaS, etc. For instance, internal SDKs might enforce domain‑specific standards, and custom policies (e.g. automated linting rules, type‑safe API clients generated from OpenAPI schemas) add extra rigour.
+While these tools are widespread, the art comes in tailoring them to a company’s domain: fintech, healthcare, SaaS, etc. For instance, internal SDKs might enforce domain-specific standards, and custom policies (e.g. automated linting rules, type-safe API clients generated from OpenAPI schemas) add extra rigour.
+In regulated environments, policy-as-code frameworks ensure compliance checks happen automatically without slowing delivery.

 Many companies claim to be agile—but the best ones balance agility with sound engineering practices.